Edward Heath

-Sir Edward Richard George Heath (9 July 1916 – 17 July 2005) was a British politician who served as Prime Minister of the United Kingdom from 1970 to 1974 and Leader of the Conservative Party from 1965 to 1975.
-Heath also served for 51 years as a Member of Parliament from 1950 to 2001.
+Sir Edward Richard George Heath (9 July 1916 – 17 July 2005) was a British statesman who served as Prime Minister of the United Kingdom from 1970 to 1974 and Leader of the Conservative Party from 1965 to 1975.
+Heath also served for 51 years as a Member of Parliament (MP) from 1950 to 2001.
 Outside politics, Heath was a yachtsman, a musician, and an author.

-Born in Broadstairs, Kent, Heath was the son of a chambermaid and carpenter.
-He attended Chatham House Grammar School in Ramsgate, Kent, and became a leader within student politics while studying at Balliol College at the University of Oxford.
+Heath was born in Broadstairs, Kent to a chambermaid and a carpenter.
+He became a leader within student politics whilst studying PPE at Balliol College, Oxford.
 During World War II, Heath served as an officer in the Royal Artillery.
-He worked briefly in the Civil Service, but resigned in order to stand for Parliament, and was elected for Bexley at the 1950 election.
-He was promoted to become Chief Whip by Anthony Eden in 1955, and in 1959 was appointed to the Cabinet by Harold Macmillan as Minister of Labour.
-He later held the role of Lord Privy Seal and in 1963, was made President of the Board of Trade by Alec Douglas-Home.
-After the Conservatives were defeated at the 1964 election, Heath was elected as Leader of the Conservative Party in 1965, becoming Leader of the Opposition.
-Although he led the Conservatives to a landslide defeat at the 1966 election, he remained in the leadership, and at the 1970 election led his party to an unexpected victory.
+He worked briefly in the Civil Service, but resigned to stand for Parliament, and was elected for Bexley at the 1950 election.
+He was promoted to become Chief Whip by Anthony Eden in 1955, and served in the cabinet of Harold Macmillan as Minister of Labour and Lord Privy Seal and that of Alec Douglas-Home as President of the Board of Trade.
+After the Conservatives were defeated at the 1964 election, Heath was elected to succeed Douglas-Home as party leader in 1965, becoming Leader of the Opposition.
+Although he led the Conservatives to a landslide defeat to Labour's Harold Wilson at the 1966 election, Heath remained in the leadership, and at the 1970 election led his party to an unexpected victory.